 1/ For the fine aggregate gradation FA 22, the aggregate producer shall set the midpoint percent passing, and the Department will apply a range of ± 10 percent.
 The midpoint shall not be changed without Department approval.

 When coarse aggregate is used, it shall be crushed gravel, crushed stone, wet bottom boiler slag, crushed slag, crushed sandstone, or crushed steel slag.
 The coarse aggregate material shall be selected from the table in Article 1004.03(a) based upon the friction aggregate mixture specified.
 The aggregate quality shall be Class B and the total chert count shall be no more than 25.0 percent by weight (mass) as determined by the ITP 203.
-The aggregate gradation shall be CA 15, CA 16, or CA 20 as specified on the plans.
+The aggregate gradation shall be CA 14, CA 15, CA 16, or CA 20 as specified on the plans.

 Note 2.
-The bituminous material shall be either a CRS-2P or an HFRS-2P polymer modified emulsified asphalt meeting the requirements of Article 1032.06(f)(2).
+The emulsified asphalt used to construct the bituminous surface treatment shall be either CRS-2P or HFRS-2P.

 Note 3.
-The bituminous material used to construct the fog seal shall be either a SS-1h or a CSS-1h according to Article 1032.06.
+The emulsified asphalt used to construct the fog seal shall be either SS-1h or CSS-1h.

-Equipment.
+403.03 Equipment.
 Equipment shall be according to the following.